One of our favourite ways of getting started in a language is still an old trick: self-teaching textbooks.

 So below are three tricks for learning languages fast, the old-fashioned, reliable way.

-The best way to start any language learning process from scratch is with a book (or excellent online course, structured like a book) to teach yourself the basics.
+The best way to start any language learning process from scratch is with a book or app focused on teaching you the essentials that you actually need.

-Reason 1 textbooks are great: They teach you core sentence structures
+Firstly, language learning textbooks teach you core sentence structures.

 As humans, we’re naturally drawn to things that sound easy and fun.
 An app might try to make learning like a game, or claim that you can learn without even trying to learn any grammar.
 Sounds amazing!
 Tell me about this life hack, please.

-But it’s a trap.
+But too much fun in learning can be a trap.
 It works for a week or two, but it gets very hard to guess what’s going on without someone explaining it clearly.
 That’s what books do: explain how to make sentences.

 The second thing I love about textbooks is the exercises.